Monty/IMDb_xref/README.md

 while in this directory.
 Then you can type `xref 'Princess Diana'` instead of `./xrefCast.sh 'Princess Diana'`.
 We'll use **xref** in any further examples.

 (*Note: Make this command permanent by adding the results of `alias xref` to the file used to store other aliases.*)

+If a query returns too much data, you can filter the results with **"rg"**.
+For example, rather than read through all 54 results from `xref "The Crown"` to find episode directors, use '`xref "The Crown" | rg director`.

 ### Generate additional data